ochairo/vanillante/README.md

 This is a starter project for single page applications.
 It is framework agnostic and aims to be maintainable, scalable and modifiable.
-It has no dependencies, allowing for easy customization with frameworks and libraries.
+It has no run time dependencies, allowing for easy customization with frameworks and libraries.

 ## Technology stack